 While we have been mainly interested in ideals that are invariant under the action of the symmetric group, we needed to restrict to actions of the monoid of increasing functions $\Pi$ in order to prove our finiteness theorems.
-We are lead to wonder if this strategy could always be used to prove Noetherianity under symmetric group actions or if there might be some pathological examples.
+We are lead to wonder if this strategy could always be used to prove Noetherianity under symmetric group actions or if there might be some pathological counterexamples or obstructions.